 First, in a large mixing bowl, beat egg white, whole eggs, melted butter (or olive oil).
-Beat for 1 minute at high speed until the mixture double in size, gets whiter in color, and foamy.
+Beat for 1 minute at high speed until the mixture doubles in size, gets whiter in color, and is foamy.
 Set aside.

 Combine dry ingredients

 In another bowl, combine almond flour, whole psyllium husk, salt, xanthan gum, and baking powder.